alexbilledeaux/GVSU-CIS641-PythonGameGuys/docs/software_requirements_specification.md

    2. The level generator shall generate a level where the exit is reachable.
    3. The level generator shall add at least 3 items per level.
    4. The enemy stats shall grow as the depth increases.
+   5. The items and enemies added to the map shall grow better as the depth grows.
+   6. The level generator shall have two different map creation algorithms.

 3. Combat
    1. The game shall remove an enemy's icon from the map when the enemy's health reaches 0.